 I still don’t have a very clear picture of what I will look like fully gray – that’s part of the fun (for me!)

-How about you?
-Have you had any unexpected side effects while embracing your grays?
 If you have, please comment below.
 I’d love to hear them!

 Please do me a favor and share this post to social media, as it helps me grow my audience and spread the word about our Silver Revolution!
 And remember to subscribe to my YouTube Channel and Pinterest Feed for more gray hair tips and product recommendations.
 Thanks!

-Check out my shop on Amazon for all your gray hair needs:
+Check out my Amazon Shop for all your gray hair needs!

 Did you enjoy this post?
 If so, you might also like: